Dictionary-Sparse Recovery From Heavy-Tailed Measurements: Random Dictionaries

-then, with probability at least $1-e^{-O(d)}$, $\f{D}$ fulfills the robust NSP of order $s$ with constants $0 < \gamma < 1$ and $\tau > 0$.\footnote{$\tau$ is an absolute constant that only depends on the distributional parameters of $\psi$.} \end{theorem}
+then, with probability at least $1-e^{-\Omega(d)}$, $\f{D}$ fulfills the robust NSP of order $s$ with constants $0 < \gamma < 1$ and $\tau > 0$.\footnote{$\tau$ is an absolute constant that only depends on the distributional parameters of $\psi$.} \end{theorem}

-It is worth putting \Cref{D_satisfies_NSP_whp} into context of existing results for standard compressed sensing as introduced in \Cref{sec:sparseintro}. \Cref{D_satisfies_NSP_whp} provides an improvement of \cite[Corollary 8]{DLR18} because it allows dependency among entries of $\psi$ and a bound on fewer moments of $\psi$, i.e., only $\log(n/s)$ instead of $\log(n)$.
-Strictly speaking, our result does not improve \cite[Theorem A]{ML17} because \Cref{D_satisfies_NSP_whp} assumes a slightly stronger condition: The small ball assumption (2) of \Cref{assumption:2} is taken in a larger set than in \cite[Theorem A]{ML17}.
-In particular, the authors in \cite{ML17} assume the small ball assumption on the set $\Sigma_s$ of $s$-sparse vectors in the sphere while our condition is satisfied, for example, if the small ball assumption holds in the convex hull of $\Sigma_s$ intersected with the $\ell_2$-sphere.
-On the other hand, Theorem \ref{D_satisfies_NSP_whp}, compared to \cite[Theorem A]{ML17}, requires fewer moments on $\psi$ and decreases the factor $4\beta -1$ to $2\beta-1$ together with a significant improvement in the failure probability.
+It is worth putting \Cref{D_satisfies_NSP_whp} into context of existing results for standard compressed sensing as introduced in \Cref{sec:sparseintro}. \Cref{D_satisfies_NSP_whp} provides an improvement of \cite[Corollary 8]{DLR18} because it allows dependency among entries of $\psi$ and a bound on fewer moments of $\psi$, i.e., only $\log(\e n/s)$ instead of $\log(n)$.
+Strictly speaking, our result does not improve \cite[Theorem A]{ML17} because \Cref{D_satisfies_NSP_whp} assumes a slightly stronger condition: The small-ball assumption (2) of \Cref{assumption:3} contains an infimum over the set $S_{\gamma}$ which is smaller than the $\ell_2$-unit ball of Assumption 1, but, on the other hand, $S_{\gamma}$ is taken on a \emph{larger} set than in \cite[Theorem A]{ML17}, where the assumption is made with respect to a set of $s$-sparse vectors.
+In particular, the authors in \cite{ML17} assume the small-ball assumption on the set $\Sigma_s$ of $s$-sparse vectors in the sphere while our condition is satisfied, for example, if the small-ball assumption holds in the convex hull of $\Sigma_s$ intersected with the $\ell_2$-sphere.
+On the other hand, \Cref{D_satisfies_NSP_whp}, compared to \cite[Theorem A]{ML17}, requires fewer moments on $\psi$ and decreases the factor $4\beta -1$ to $2\beta-1$ together with a significant improvement in the failure probability.

-\begin{remark} One might wonder how close \Cref{assumption:3} comes to a \emph{minimal} assumption to establish a null space property of order $s$ as in \Cref{D_satisfies_NSP_whp}. \cite[Theorem C]{ML17} establishes that in fact, a random vector with independent entries whose first $\log(n)/\log(\log(n))$ moments are sub-Gaussian, with a probability of at least $1/2$, does \emph{not} lead to an exact reconstruction property (which is even slightly weaker than our robust NSP).
-In this sense, our sufficient condition involving the first $\log(n/s)$ moments closes parts of this gap. \end{remark}
+\begin{remark} One might wonder how close \Cref{assumption:3} comes to a \emph{minimal} assumption {for establishing the} null space property of order $s$ as in \Cref{D_satisfies_NSP_whp}. \cite[Theorem C]{ML17} establishes that in fact, a random vector with independent entries whose first $\log(n)/\log(\log(n))$ moments are sub-Gaussian, with a probability of at least $1/2$, does \emph{not} lead to an exact reconstruction property (which is even slightly weaker than our robust NSP).
+In this sense, our sufficient condition involving the first $\log(\e n/s)$ moments closes parts of this gap. {On the other hand, the typical scenario in compressed sensing is such that $s \ll n$, so that our improvement from $\log(n)$ to $\log(\e n/s)$ might not be numerically relevant in practical scenarios.} \end{remark}